ksco92/BasesOfEmpires/README.md

 # Bases of empires

 This project is the final part of the "Database programming" course at UCenfotec.
-The purpose of the course is to learn how create functions, stored procedures and other database functionalities rather then just running SQL queries.
+The purpose of the course is to learn how create functions, stored procedures and other database operations rather than just running SQL queries.

 The members of the group are: